 In sample surveys, auxiliary information on the finite population under study is quite often available from previous experience, census or administrative databases.
 The sampling literature describes different procedures for using auxiliary information to improve the sampling design and/or obtain more efficient estimators.
 The use of auxiliary information at the estimation stage has been dealt at great dealt at great length for improving estimation in sample surveys.
-In sample surveys, auxiliary information is used at selection as well as estimation stages to improve the design as well as obtaining more efficient estimators.
+In sample surveys, auxiliary information is used at selection as well as estimators.
 Increased precision can be obtained when the study variable Y is highly correlated with auxiliary variable X.

-Division of Agricultural Statistics, SKUAST-Kashmir (190025), India.
+&lt;sup>1 Division of Agricultural Statistics, SKUAST-Kashmir (190025), India.
 E-mail: subzarstat@gmail.com.